GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-fem.md

 ### Cyclical Period-like Symptoms

-Obviously we do not mean blood flow, that would be ludicrous.
-Symptoms vary greatly (just as they do in cisgender women) and typically last for 2-4 days, repeating every 26-32 days (tho some report experiencing it bi-weekly).
+Obviously, we do not mean blood flow, that would be ludicrous.
+Symptoms vary greatly (just as they do in cisgender women) and typically last for 2-4 days, repeating every 26-32 days (though some report experiencing it bi-weekly).
 This happens independent of medication dosing schedules.
 The use of a period tracker app like Clue can reveal the pattern.

 - Cramping in the intestine and abdominal muscles, ranging from a slight flutter in the gut to strong painful spasms.
 - Bloating and water retention
-- Gas, Diarrhea and other intestinal issues.
+- Gas, diarrhea and other intestinal issues.
 - Emotional instability, mood swings and irrational thoughts
   - Heightened depression and dysmorphia
   - Depersonalization or dissociation.